gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 After the initial acclimatisation period to the shoe, try stepping on a foothold with your big toe and weighting it.
 Expect this to feel more painful than just having the shoes on, but it should still be a bearable (if not really *fun*) sensation.

+I learned this tip from a very helpful gentleman at a local hiking/outdoors store:
+He wasn’t a climber himself, and probably not someone I would consult now about minute differences in bouldering shoes, but he was really good at setting expectations for a beginner (‘you are going to buy a pair of shoes that feel *too small*’) and getting fit right.
+He had me just sit with each pair of shoes on my feet for 15 minutes before making me step on footholds and would feel how my toes were laying in each different size.
+(Remember: Touching the front, but not necessarily all crimped up against it.)
+Finally, after one half size step down that had me go ‘Oh, that is way more painful,’ he had me quickly hop in a half size up again and step on footholds right away – the way this felt very bearable all of a sudden was a big hint that the smallest size was one step too small.

 <!--* the big difficulty is to discern pain of not being used to this sensation (you will get used to it) and pain from trying to fit your feet into too small shoes (you will/should not get used to this)-->
 The big difficulty in this process is to tell apart the pain of not being used to the sensation of wearing a snugly fitting shoe and the pain from having your feet in shoes that are too small.
 You will get used to the former relatively quick, but you will (or should) not get used to the latter.
-Having to make a decision that will hold up after you get used to having snugly fitted climbing shoes on your feet, while not yet being used to it, is what makes your first pair of shoes tricky.
+Having to make a decision that will hold up after you get used to having snugly fitted climbing shoes on your feet, while not yet being used to it, is what makes your first pair of shoes especially tricky.
+Hence the recommendation to take your time with each pair, go back and forth between sizes you’re not sure about, and to try them on climbing footholds.

 <!--* almost every climber i know has a story of that one pair of too small shoes they bought – maybe try not to make these your first pair (anonymous quotes from discord members?)-->
 Many climbers have a story about that one pair of shoes where they chose that half size too small.
-It’s definitely not an uncommon problem in the ongoing quest to find out what we can wear – but maybe try not to make your first pair the one where you went a step too far.
+It’s definitely not an uncommon problem in the ongoing quest to find out what we can bear wearing – but maybe try not to make your first pair the one where you went a step too far.

 (TODO: anonymous discord member quotes go here)